raphaelalmeidamartins/meme-generator/README.md

 ### Bonus
 <ol start="6">
   <li>The user should be able to customize the border of the meme using three pre-defined styles.
-The page should have three buttons that when clicked, each one should switch the border of the container.
+The page should have three buttons that, when clicked, each one should switch the border of the container.
     <ul>
       <li>The borders should be applied to the element <code>meme-image-container</code>;</li>
       <li>The three buttons should be <code>button</code> elements;</li>